-Data To Be Archived CA CSA CMS RA Documentation of receipt of Subscriber's KSM N/A N/A х Х Documentation of receipt of KSMs (CA/CSA/CMS/RA) Х Х Х Х All Certificates Issued or published Х N/A Х N/A Record of Re-Key (of CA/CSA/CMS/RAs KSM) Х Х Х Х All CRLs issued and/or published Х Х N/A N/A Other data or applications to verify archive contents Х Х Х Х Compliance Auditor reports, generated by internal reviews and documentation generated during third party audits Х Х х х Any changes to the Audit parameters, e.g., audit frequency, type of As spe cified in Sect tion 5.4.1 Re f ID 1.a Any attempt to delete or modify the Audit logs As spe cified in Sect tion 5.4.1 Re f ID 1.b nenever the CA generates a key.
-(Not mandatory for single session As specified in Section 5.4.1 Ref ID 6 f ID 6.a All access to Certificate subject private keys retained within the CA for key recovery purposes As specified in Section 5.4.1 Ref ID 7.c f ID 7.c All changes to the trusted public keys, including Certificates used for trust between the CA and other components such as CMS, RA, etc. As specified in Section 5.4.1 Ref ID 8.a f ID 8.a The export of private and secret keys (keys used for a single session or message are excluded) As specified in Section 5.4.1 Ref ID 10.a ID 10.a The approval or rejection of a Certificate status change request As specified in Section 5.4.1 Ref ID 13.a ID 13.a Appointment of an individual to a Trusted Role ole As specified in Section 5.4.1 Ref ID 20.b ID 20.b Destruction of cryptographic modules As specified in Section 5.4.1 Ref ID 20 ID 20.h All Certificate compromise notifications As specified in Section 5.4.1 Ref ID 20.s Remedial action taken as a result of violations of physical security Х Х Х Х /iolations of Certificate Policy As specified in Section 5.4.1 Ref ID 23 FID 23.j Violations of Certification Practice Statement Violations of Certification Practice Statement As specified in Section 5.4.1 Ref ID 2 ID 23.k OCSP Requests and Responses N/A Х Х N/A
+Data To Be Archived CA CSA CMS RA Other data or applications to verify archive contents Х Х Х Х Compliance Auditor reports, generated by internal reviews and documentation generated during third party audits х х Х Х Any changes to the Audit parameters, e.g., audit frequency, type of As spe cified in Sec tion 5.4.1 Re f ID 1.a Any attempt to delete or modify the Audit logs As spe cified in Sect tion 5.4.1 Re f ID 1.b Whenever the CA generates a key.
+(Not mandatory for single session or one-time use symmetric keys) As specified in Section 5.4.1 Ref ID 6.a f ID 6.a All access to Certificate subject private keys retained within the CA for key recovery purposes As specified in Section 5.4.1 Ref ID 7.c f ID 7.c All changes to the trusted public keys, including Certificates used for trust between the CA and other components such as CMS, RA, etc. As specified in Section 5.4.1 Ref ID 8.a f ID 8.a The export of private and secret keys (keys used for a single session or message are excluded) As specified in Section 5.4.1 Ref ID 10.a ID 10.a All records related to certificate status change whether generated directly on the CA or generated by a related external system or process As specified in Section 5.4.1 Ref ID 13.a FID 13.a Appointment of an individual to a Trusted Role As specified in Section 5.4.1 Ref ID 20.b ID 20.b Destruction of cryptographic modules As specified in Section 5.4.1 Ref ID 20.h ID 20.h All Certificate compromise notifications As specified in Section 5.4.1 Ref ID f ID 20.s Remedial action taken as a result of violations of physical security Х Х Х х Violations of Certificate Policy As spe cified in Sect ion 5.4.1 Re f ID 23.j Violations of Certification Practice Statement As spec cified in Sect ion 5.4.1 Ref ID 23.k OCSP Requests and Responses N/A Х Х N/A